ethereum/consensus-specs/specs/networking/p2p-interface.md

 *Note*: The String type is encoded as UTF-8 bytes without NULL terminator when SSZ-encoded.
 As the `ErrorMessage` is not an SSZ-container, only the UTF-8 bytes will be sent when SSZ-encoded.

-A response therefore has the form:
+A response therefore has the form of 1 or more `response_chunk` which look
+like:
 ```
   +--------+--------+--------+--------+--------+--------+
   | result |   header (opt)  |     encoded_response     |